Here are five things we learned:

 3. Shareholder engagement with fossil fuel companies is not perceived as being a role for Durham and Trinity

 This is because they felt that they didn’t have the expertise, the resources or the time to engage as shareholders in an impactful way.
-The Climate Change Collaboration reinforced this, highlighting how shareholder engagement is complex in that different shareholders are often demanding conflicting actions (e.g. shut down business operations vs transition to a renewable business model) and how engagement does not protect university investments as the economy transitions away from fossil fuels.
+The CCC reinforced this, highlighting how shareholder engagement is complex in that different shareholders are often demanding conflicting actions (e.g. shut down business operations vs transition to a renewable business model) and how engagement does not protect university investments as the economy transitions away from fossil fuels.
 Interestingly Durham - despite divesting their endowment holdings from them - continue to work with fossil fuel companies on exploring renewable alternatives and processes such as carbon capture and storage.
 This relationship directly challenges the myth that research funding will be negatively impacted by the decision to divest.

 4. The positive impacts of divestment for universities cannot be underplayed